elevata-labs/elevata/README.md

 This project is an independent open-source initiative.
 - It is not a consulting service.
 - It is not a customer project.
+- It does not store or process customer data.
 - It is not in competition with any company.

 The purpose of elevata is to contribute to the community by providing a metadata-driven framework for building data platforms.